LibraryCarpentry/lc-marcedit/episodes/08-tasks-and-automation.md

 Click on save at the left bottom corner of the Task List window to save your Task.
 From there you can close the Task Manager window.
 To run a task, go to Tools → Assigned Tasks → Current Tasks.

 If you have created many Tasks, it does help to assign them to groups to more easily find what you need.
-If you don't use Groups, the Task Manager will list all of your Tasks in the order they were created and it might be difficult to find a specific task, especially on small screens such as laptops.
+If you do not use Groups, the Task Manager will list all of your Tasks in the order they were created and it might be difficult to find a specific task, especially on small screens such as laptops.
 Tasks can also be reordered in the Task Manager by selecting a task and then moving it in the list using the up and down arrows.

 :::::::::::::::::::::::::::::::::::::::  challenge